 Finnair is subject to the effects of interest rate fluctuations on its floating rate financing arrangements and aircraft leases.
 These variable interest loans, lease liabilities and JOLCO loans totalled EUR 1,061.9 million as of 30 September 2023.
 As a result of Finnair's floating rate borrowings and aircraft leases, an increase in interest rates could cause an increase in the amount of Finnair's interest payments and aircraft lease payments.
 In addition, when Finnair agrees to lease a new aircraft, the monthly lease payments to be made by it upon delivery of the aircraft can be subject to adjustments based on interest rate fluctuations during the period between the signing of the lease and the delivery date of the aircraft.
 Finnair also has certain lease agreements in which the monthly lease payments are based on floating interest rates and hence the payment amounts fluctuate from time period to time period.
 Finnair measures the interest rate risk using the interest rate re-fixing period.
-As at 30 September 2023, a one percentage point rise in interest rates would increase the annual financial income of the investment portfolio by EUR 10.9 million and the interest expenses of the loan portfolio by EUR 3.6 million.
-Despite Finnair's use of derivatives to manage the interest rate related risks, an increase in the interest rates on Finnair's indebtedness may significantly increase its costs of financing and amount of interest paid, which in turn could have an adverse effect on Finnair's financial condition and results of operations.
+As at 30 September 2023, a one percentage point rise in interest rates would increase the annual financial income of the investment portfolio by EUR 10.9 million and the interest rate related risks, an increase in the interest rates on Finnair's indebtedness may significantly increase its costs of financing and amount of interest paid, which in turn could have an adverse effect on Finnair's financial condition and results of operations.